markusahlstrand/cloudworker-router/README.md

 # Cloudworker Router V4

+The router V4 is an update to make it behave more like koa-router with a the more familiar `async (ctx, next)` syntax.

-The router V4 accepts passing an array of middlewares in each route, just like the koa-router does.
+The new version accepts passing an array of middlewares in each route, just like the koa-router does.
 This change is breaking as it's no longer possible to pass the options to path-to-regexp as a third option.

-To make it more flexible the V4 also supports adding RegExp support to the routing in addition to the path-to-regexp strings.
+To make it more flexible it also supports adding RegExp support to the routing in addition to the path-to-regexp strings.

-# Cloudworker Router V3

-With V3 of the router we now support wrangler V2 module, which required a change of the handle function signature.

-This is a rewrite of the v1 router based on the [tiny-request-router](https://www.npmjs.com/package/tiny-request-router) that does the heavy lifting.

 The router is based on [path-to-regexp](https://github.com/pillarjs/path-to-regexp) for the path matching, which is used by many other routers as well.